 His arrival in Kyoto, however, literally caused a riot.
 Most Japanese people had never seen an African man before, and many of them saw him as the embodiment of the black-skinned (in local tradition) Buddha.
 Among those who were drawn to his presence was Lord Nobunaga, head of the most powerful clan in Japan, who made Yasuke a samurai in his court.
 Soon, he was learning the traditions of Japan’s martial arts and ascending the upper echelons of Japanese society.

 In the four hundred years since, Yasuke has been known in Japan largely as a legendary, perhaps mythical figure.
 Now African Samurai presents the never-before-told biography of this unique figure of the sixteenth century, one whose travels between countries, cultures and classes offers a new perspective on race in world history and a vivid portrait of life in medieval Japan.
 Read more

-Other historians propose that Yasuke was captured and sent back to Nagasak where he worked with the Jesuit community.
-There is some historical evidence that Yasuke workied as a trade advisor to Japanese lords in southwestern Japan and possibly traveling to the Philippines and the Korean Peninsula.
+Other historians propose that Yasuke was captured and sent back to Nagasaki where he worked with the Jesuit community.
+There is some historical evidence that Yasuke worked as a trade advisor to Japanese lords in southwestern Japan and possibly traveling to the Philippines and the Korean Peninsula.

 It’s also possible that Yasuke entered a new stage in his career and was employed as a pirate.
 Unfortunately, none of these theories have been confirmed, and Yasuke’s fate remains an unsolved historical mystery.